-A leading ecologist from the University of St Andrews calls for coordinated action to investigate the environmental impacts of humanity’s emergence from the Covid-19 pandemic.
+A leading ecologist from the University of St Andrews calls for coordinated action to investigate the environmental impacts of humanity’s emergence from the COVID-19 pandemic.

-In early 2020, Covid-19 lockdowns caused an ‘anthropause’ – a drastic global reduction in human mobility.
+In early 2020, COVID lockdowns caused an ‘anthropause’ – a drastic global reduction in human mobility.
 Two years later, as restrictions are gradually being lifted, a surge in travel activity beyond pre-pandemic levels – or ‘anthropulse’ – seems imminent.

-In an article published in the journal Nature Reviews Earth and Environment (Tuesday, March 15, 2022), Professor Christian Rutz, from the School of Biology at the University of St Andrews, explains how, under the most tragic circumstances, the Covid-19 pandemic afforded opportunities to study humanity’s impact on the natural world.
+In an article published in the journal Nature Reviews Earth and Environment (Tuesday, March 15, 2022), Professor Christian Rutz, from the School of Biology at the University of St Andrews, explains how, under the most tragic circumstances, the COVID-19 pandemic afforded opportunities to study humanity’s impact on the natural world.
 He argues that measuring the effects of pauses and pulses in human mobility on wild animals and their environments will help us plan for a more sustainable future.

-Rutz’s team had previously coined the term ‘anthropause’, to describe the period of unusual planetary calm caused by early Covid-19 lockdowns.
+Rutz’s team had previously coined the term ‘anthropause’, to describe the period of unusual planetary calm caused by early COVID-19 lockdowns.
 The word quickly found its way into everyday language usage and inspired many research projects investigating how nature responded when approximately half of the world’s human population sheltered at home.

 One of these projects is the COVID-19 Bio-Logging Initiative.
-This international research consortium, which Rutz helped launch in May 2020, investigates wildlife movements before, during and after Covid-19 lockdowns, using data collected with tiny animal-attached electronic devices called ‘bio-loggers’.
+This international research consortium, which Rutz helped launch in May 2020, investigates wildlife movements before, during and after COVID-19 lockdowns, using data collected with tiny animal-attached electronic devices called ‘bio-loggers’.
 The team has amassed more than one billion GPS location records for some 13,000 tagged animals from all around the world – including birds, mammals, and a variety of marine species.

 Now, as the world slowly emerges from this devastating pandemic, we may witness a temporary reversal of earlier lockdown effects.
 People are keen to make up for time lost over the last two years, and are planning to see friends and family, enjoy an overdue holiday, and catch up with work commitments.
 “This could cause a global spike in human mobility,” explains Rutz, who has given this phenomenon a fitting name – ‘anthropulse’.